 Just how important is your fermentation temperature in homebrewing?
-I came across a startling result from an experiment reported in the new homebrewing book Yeast, by Jamil Zainascheff and Chris White.
+I came across a startling result from an experiment reported in this homebrewing book Yeast, by Jamil Zainascheff and Chris White.

 Chris White is the President of White Labs, a brewer’s yeast manufacturer.
 White Labs conducted a study in which two of the exact same ales were brewed, except one was fermented at 66°F and one at 75°F. They then tested for the difference in flavors.